ellroch/Natural-Voices-for-Twitch-TTS/README.md

-Below is a sample **README.md** layout you could use on GitHub for your application.
-It’s organized to be clear and concise, with headings, bulleted lists, and code blocks for easy reference.

----

 # Narrator Chat TTS

 This application assigns each user in a Twitch chat a Windows 11 **Natural Voice** (installed on your system) based on an index derived from their username.
 It then reads their messages aloud in that voice.